yusufklncc/Lenovo-Legion-5-Hackintosh/README.md

 ## What's you have to do  💻
 Type | Status
 :---------|:---------
-Follow macOS Post Installation step  | ⚠️
+Follow macOS Installation steps  | ⚠️

 ## Kexts Used